Dex design

 Zero-knowledge proofs are primarily used for two things: Ensuring computations are correct, and enforcing privacy.

-1. 1.
-Verifiable computation is a method of proving that we have correctly performed a calculation.
+- 1. Verifiable computation is a method of proving that we have correctly performed a calculation.
 We can use such technology to design scalability solutions, such as zero-knowledge rollups, as well as other novel structures like shared execution layers.
 The zero-knowledge rollup sector has seen a significant leap in traction driven by their provision of a solution to the particularly high fees and low throughput on certain L1s such as Ethereum.
 Verifiable computation has its applications off-chain as well – for example, proving that a critical program (e.g. one that outputs medical decisions or directs large financial transactions) has executed correctly, so that we are

-2. 2.
+sure no errors have occurred.
+The key here is that we can verify in milliseconds the execution of a program that might have originally taken hours to run, rather than having to check it by re-running. - 2.
 Privacy is another major feature, and one that may prove vital in inducing widespread adoption.
 Zero-knowledge proofs can be used to attest to the validity of private transactions, allowing us to maintain trustlessness and consensus without disclosing the contents of any transaction.
 Naturally, this does not only have to happen on the base layer – this could be implemented in an off-chain context, generating/verifying the proofs on individual devices, which might be more suitable in cases where we care more about costs and less about decentralization.

 In this report, we focus on the first of these, exploring the state of research surrounding zero-knowledge proofs, their implications, and the potential focus of future works.